Atmospheric collapse and re-inflation through impacts for terrestrial planets around M dwarfs: Theory

 Atmospheric collapse on tidally locked exoplanets was first proposed in the 1990s \citep{Kasting1993,Joshi1997}, with the physics of the process first studied in detail starting in the 2010s \citep{Wordsworth2015,Koll2016}.
 Atmospheric collapse occurs when the atmosphere is too thin to warm the planet's coldest regions sufficiently to prevent condensation of the main constituent on the surface.
 Once collapse begins, a positive feedback cycle resulting in complete collapse onto the surface has occurred (steps B to C in Figure~\ref{fig:schematic}).
 The critical pressure at which this happens is given by the balance between the temperature of the surface and the condensation temperature of the volatiles making up the atmosphere.

 Most terrestrial planets suitable for observations orbit M dwarfs at short orbital separations, which makes them likely to experience atmospheric collapse.
-Firstly, this proximity to their host star drives significant atmospheric erosion through exposure to high XUV fluxes \citep[e.g.,][]{Tian2009, Medina2020}, flares \citep[][]{Medina2022b, doAmaral2022}, and stellar winds \citep{Dong2018}.
-The light, primary H/He atmospheres are likely to be fully eroded, leaving heavier molecules like CO$_2$ as strong candidates for secondary atmospheres \citep[e.g.,][]{KrissansenTotton2023}.
+Firstly, this proximity to their host star drives significant atmospheric erosion through exposure to high XUV fluxes \citep[e.g.,][]{Tian2009, Medina2020}, flares \citep[][]{Medina2022, doAmaral2022}, and stellar winds \citep{Dong2018}.
+The light, primary H/He atmospheres are likely to be fully eroded, leaving heavier molecules like CO$_2$ as strong candidates for secondary atmospheres \citep[e.g.,][]{Krissansen2023}.
 Secondly, close-in planets are likely to be tidally locked \citep[e.g.,][]{Kasting1993}, favouring condensation of volatiles on the nightside.
-Note that for planets that are not tidally locked, this collapse can occur at the poles.
+For planets that are not tidally locked, this collapse can also occur at the poles if obliquity is low.

-In this work, we follow the approach of \cite{Wordsworth2015} and focus on CO$_2$ atmospheres.
+In this work, we follow the approach of \cite{Wordsworth2015} and focus on CO$_2$ atmospheres on tidally locked planets.
 CO$_2$ is not only a plausible main constituent of hot rocky exoplanet atmospheres \citep[e.g.,][]{Tian2009} but also spectroscopically active in the infrared, making it observationally relevant for atmospheric characterisation missions with JWST (e.g., the \textit{Hot Rocks Survey}, \citealt{DiamondLowe2023prop}; \textit{Rocky Worlds}, \citealt{Redfield2024}).
 The condensation temperature of CO$_2$ as a function of pressure is given by:

 for $p<51800~\rm{Pa}$, which corresponds to the triple pressure point, and

 for $p>51800~\rm{Pa}$ \citep{Fanale1982, Wordsworth2010}.
 The surface temperature of the nightside is computed using the thin radiator approximation from \citet{Wordsworth2015} :